gazoodle/geckolib/README.md

 - Keep looking to see if there is a time sync mechanism

 ## Done/Fixed in 1.0.7
+ - Move on with MrSteam device detection, it ought to load the facade cleanly now
+ - Protect various select sub-classes from missing accessor during reconnection
+ - More work on CUI

 ## Done/Fixed in 1.0.6
  - Fix error in pump is_on function if the state accessor wasn't created.